'Hello' from Peter Cummings, Head of Senior School

 Authority-registered^ subjects are developed from Subject Area Syllabuses (SAS) and when successfully completed, contribute four credits towards the Queensland Certificate of Education (QCE).
 These subjects do not contribute to an OP or FP score.

 QCAA Authority-registered subjects have a Vocational content, generally leading onto TAFE studies.
 The School Work Program is accredited by the Queensland Studies Authority (QSA).
 These subjects do not contribute to an OP score, but do appear on the QCE and Senior Certificate.

 Peace is becoming renowned for its sporting achievements.
-Sport options in Senior School are varied and many, including carnivals; District and Regional sport; Inter-school competition; extra-curricular sports and College teams.
+Sport options in Senior School are varied and many, including carnivals, District and Regional sport, Interschool competition, extra-curricular sports, and school teams.

-Training and competing in Cairns Secondary Sporting Activities (CISSA) Inter-school sports in terms 1 and 2.
+Training and competing in Cairns Interschool Secondary Sports Activities (CISSA) in Terms 1 and 2.
 Sports include:

 - Basketball (boys and girls)

 The school has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.